spawnmarvel/azure-automation-bicep-and-labs/az-800-admistering-windows-server-hybrid-core-infrastructure/README_cloud-only-hybrid-Lab_install-ad.md

 Since the "plumbing" is finished and your Linux machines are successfully talking to your Windows Server 2025 DC, we can move into the actual administration phase.

+## Tools

+dsa.msc — Active Directory Users and Computers (The classic tool for users, groups, and OUs).

+dsac.exe — Active Directory Administrative Center (The modern "Blue" UI; it has the Recycle Bin and PowerShell History).

+gpmc.msc — Group Policy Management Console (Where you manage the rules).

+dnsmgmt.msc - DNS Manager

 ## Phase 1: The "Structure" (Organization)

+To keep it moving, I recommend Phase 1: The Structure.
+If we don't have OUs, our AD will become a mess within an hour.

 ## Phase 2: The "Identity" (Users & Groups)